vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  This directive will remain on the elemento until the associated Vue instance finishes compilation.
-Combined with CSS rules such as `[v-cloak] { display: none }`, this directive can be used to hide un-compiled mustache bindings until the Vue instance is ready.
+  This directive will remain on the elemento until the associated istanza di Vue finishes compilation.
+Combined with CSS rules such as `[v-cloak] { display: none }`, this directive can be used to hide un-compiled mustache bindings until the istanza di Vue is ready.

 - **Esempio:**